 Eliza Hersh – Eliza is a 2016 Soros Justice Fellow and a Visiting Scholar at Berkeley Law School’s Center for the Study of Law & Society.
 From 2006 to 2016, Eliza was a supervising attorney and clinical instructor at the East Bay Community Law Center, a teaching clinic of Berkeley Law School.
 At EBCLC Eliza directed the Clean Slate Reentry Legal Services Clinic, which helps people overcome barriers to housing, employment, and civic engagement following contact with the criminal justice system.

 Margaret Colgate Love – Former U.S. Pardon Attorney, Margy represents applicants for executive clemency in her private practice in Washington, D.C.
-An author of Collateral Consequences of Criminal Convictions (NACDL/West), she created the NACDL Restoration of Rights Resource, and serves on the enactment committee of the Uniform Collateral Consequences of Conviction Act.
+An author of Collateral Consequences of Criminal Conviction: Law, Policy & Practice (NACDL/West, 2d ed.
+2016), she created and regularly updates the Restoration of Rights Resource.

 Michael Tobin – Deputy Public Defender for the State of Wisconsin, where he has been engaged in law reform activities for more than 30 years.
 Mike understands how important collateral consequences are to a defense lawyer’s practice, and he has compiled comprehensive on-line practice materials linking consequences to triggering criminal offenses under state law.

 Sala Udin – Sala is a former Freedom Rider in the Mississippi Delta and current civil rights activist and community organizer in Pittsburgh.
-Following a federal conviction in 1970 for transporting a rifle across state lines (for which he received a presidential pardon in 2016), Sala went on to serve on the Pittsburgh City Council for 11 years, serve as President of the Coro Center for Civic Leadership (Pittsburgh), and co-found the August Wilson Center for African American Culture.
+Following a federal conviction in 1970 for transporting a rifle across state lines (for which he received a presidential pardon in 2016), Sala went on to serve on the Pittsburgh City Council for 11 years, as President of the Coro Center for Civic Leadership (Pittsburgh), and as co-founder of the August Wilson Center for African American Culture.